Veganism has become a huge trend in the last few years.

 What Is Rosacea?

-I have lived with Rosacea for about 2 years now, around the same amount of time I have had this blog.
+I have lived with Rosacea for about 2 years now.

 Rosacea is a chronic skin condition that makes the skin of your face blotchy and red.
 As it advances it also brings small bumps and flakiness to the skin.
 Having Rosacea means having extremely sensitive skin and looking like you’re constantly sunburned.
 It’s not a fun thing to have and it never goes away.